BrokerGPT2025/BrokerGPT/memory-bank/activeContext.md

 - Restarted local development servers.
 - Committed and pushed recent changes to GitHub.
 - Configured `/styleguide` route (dev only) to display `Stylesheet/style.html` via iframe in `StyleGuidePage.tsx` for live preview.
+- Started backend (`cd server && node index.js`) and frontend (`cd web && npm run dev`) servers.
+Subsequently opened the frontend application in the browser (`open http://localhost:5173/`).
+This sequence is triggered by the "start servers" command.

 ## Decisions in Progress
 - Whether to support PDF parsing client-side or server-side